Can You Vape in Indiana? The Short Answer

 - 20+ cities ban indoor vaping locally - Indianapolis, Bloomington, South Bend, Carmel, and many others have adopted their own ordinances

-- 30% tax on vapor products - Doubled from 15% effective July 1, 2025, making Indiana one of the priciest Midwest states for vapers
+- 30% tax on vapor products - The rate doubled from 15% on July 1, 2025

 - Online sales are regulated - Sellers must hold proper certificates, verify age, and include required labeling on shipments